Kateryna325/odin-recipes/README.md

 # odin-recipes
 A website that contains recipes.
-It demonstrates html skills such as using basic elements, making boilerplate, adding links, making lists.
+It demonstrates html skills such as using basic elements, making boilerplate, adding links to other pages, making lists, adding images.